 Susan: Hey, guys!
 It is so nice to see you both.
 How is everything?

 Josh: Hey, Susan, hey, Chelsea.
-Great to see you both.
+Great to see you two.
 Let’s go to our table.

 Chelsea leads the way in.